 Close protection is a massive industry.
 Today, there are upwards of 20 million private security workers worldwide.
 In most countries (including the US), private security outnumbers the police force.
 Experts expect the industry to grow to $240 billion by 2020.

 But who uses close protection—and is it the right choice for your organization?
 The reality is: close protection is a luxury best reserved for very specific situations.
 For most organizations, there are better ways to keep your people safe.
 In particular, new technologies that have emerged in recent years make protecting your employees easier than ever before.
 Read More

-Although spring and summer bring with them their own weather problems, including wildfires and hurricanes, winter can be especially nasty.
-While a fire or hurricane can threaten business continuity for several days, winter storms can stretch on for weeks—even months.
-We pulled the following common winter dangers straight from NOAA:
+Although spring and summer bring with them their own weather problems, winter can be especially nasty.
+While a fire or flooding can threaten business continuity for several days, winter storms can stretch on for weeks—even months.

 Winter may conjure up imagery suitable for a Norman Rockwell painting: sitting by the fire with a hot drink in hand, enjoying the twinkling lights and decorations, and watching through the window as snowflakes drift lazily through the air.
 But the reality is that the business impact of winter weather is anything but idyllic.

 The economic impact of a simple snowstorm can be upwards of $1 billion.
 And it’s not just companies in the path of those epic nor’easters that need to take heed.
 Last winter, unusually cold weather as far south as Florida even caused several theme parks to close.
 Read More